CharlesFrFr/imretarted/README.md

 - [x] Game launcher and web interface
 - [x] Friends
 - [x] Matchmaker
-  - [ ] Not smart atm.
-Currently making a custom game server so that the backend can talk to each game server and retrieve the required information to make a smart matchmaker. (e.g. only let first 100 in the queue enter match, properly calculated eta, etc.)
 - [x] Xmpp
 - [x] Parties
 - [ ] Party v2